Music Education, B.M.E.

 In addition to the University’s general requirements, students seeking the BME must meet the requirements listed below.

-To be admitted into the program, students must audition for the faculty at least one semester prior to enrollment into the program.
+To be admitted into the program, students must audition for the faculty at least one semester prior to enrollment into the program and have a cumulative GPA of 2.50 in all previously attempted college work.
 Entering freshmen are advised to contact the Williams School of Music in the fall semester of their senior year in high school in order to secure information regarding scholarship auditions and general information about the degree plan and desired specialization.
 Scholarship auditions are generally scheduled on specific days in December, February, and May during each academic year.
 Contact the Williams School of Music for details and to schedule an audition at music@uwf.edu.

 In addition to the course requirements, the Williams School of Music requires the following of its majors: